tom-galvin/tom-galvin.github.io/_posts/2015-04-10-unpacking.md

     THERE IS somethingafoot

-We essentially perform this same step over and over, until we reach one of two scenarios:
+We essentially perform this same step over and over, until we reach one of three scenarios:

 1. We reach the end of the sentence composed of English words.
 This is a valid sentence: `THERE IS SOMETHING AFOOT`
 2. We reach a point where we cannot go any further in the sentence, as the remainder of the sentence couldn't possibly be valid English: `THE REISS omethingafoot`